HP319193/prisme.ai/docs/docs/en/examples/start-rag.md

 ### Additional Resources

-For further guidance, refer to AI Knowledge's embeded documentation sections:
+For further guidance, refer to AI Knowledge's embedded documentation sections:

 - **API References**: Learn how to interact with your knowledge base programmatically.